Property

 Multiple

-A flag indicating whether the property has one or multiple values.
+A flag indicating whether the property has a single value or multiple values.
 When a property has multiple values, they are displayed as a list.
-In the editor, users are able to add and remove values.
-Placeholders can only be mapped to single value properties.
+In the editor, users can add and remove values.

 Name